hmc678/Mazon/FONTLOG.md

       include ta'amei miqra, the cantillation marks found in Biblical texts.
       Numerical figures are also missing.
     - A build script, `makefont.py`, is also now available.
-    - The quf now has a more rounded right arm.
+    - The qof now has a more rounded right arm.
     - Ayin is more balanced.
     - The ascender of lamed is reshaped ("more square")
     - The alternate (niqqud) ayin and an alef-lamed ligature are added.